The Best Online Poker Sites for UK Players

 - Trips: A hand with three of a kind, where only one card is from the hole cards.

-- Turn: The fourth community card dealt out of five.
+- Turn: The fourth community card that is dealt out of five.

 - Under the gun (UTG): The player positioned to the left of the blinds and therefore has to act first in the first betting round.